Quafadas/scripts/readme.md

 ## Structure

 - /facade is the scalajs project that one would seek to publish.
 In this case, it contains a very simple facade for @stdlib/linspace.
+This project, would be publishable.
+It should be useable upstream, as long as the dependancies in the importmap.json are resolved through either ESModule or a bundler.

 - /testDir contains a traditional scala-cli (JVM) project which is nothing more than a test harness for the facade.